fourMs/VideoAnalysis/readme.md

 # VideoAnalysis

-Non-realtime video analysis, exporting motiongrams and various quantitative features of movement in the video file.
+A standalone application for creating visualizations and extract motion features from video files.

 ## Features

-- Create various types of visualizations from a video file
+- Create various types of visualizations from a video file: motiongrams, motion images, motion history images, etc.
-- Runs on individual files or complete folders of files
+- Open individual video files or batch-process folders of files
-- Realtime previewing of video, motion image, motiongrams and analysis data
+- Realtime preview of visualizations
-- Outputs horizontal and vertical motiongrams, motion videos and average images
-- Outputs a text file with some motion features: quantity of motion, centroid of motion
+- Extract some basic motion features: quantity of motion, centroid of motion, area of motion

 Please see the [tutorial](https://github.com/fourMs/VideoAnalysis/wiki) for more information.

 ## Demonstration

-See [this video](https://www.youtube.com/embed/vvuiir2vDfQ) for a demonstrating of how the program works.
+See [this video](https://www.youtube.com/embed/vvuiir2vDfQ) for a demonstration of how the program works.

 ## History